Apple Cider Vinegar For Heartburn: Does It Work Or Make It Worse?

 Could curb appetite.

 There's no direct evidence that apple cider vinegar detoxes can lead to weight loss.
-However, research shows acetic acid in "the mother" can increase feelings of fullness, which curbs appetite and may indirectly help manage weight.
+However, research shows acetic acid in "the mother" can increase feelings of fullness, which curbs appetite and may indirectly help manage weight1.

 There's a chance ACV could help decrease your heartburn, depending on the cause.
 As long as you're not overproducing stomach acid, there's no real risk to trying out the potential benefits of the vinegar.
 If you have too much acid in the stomach, it's best to avoid ACV.
 Instead, Vojdani recommends other natural remedies, like marshmallow root extract, mastic gum, and probiotics.
 You may also want to avoid or moderate intake of acidic, spicy, or sugary foods, as well as alcohol and coffee.